 Ready to head to the U.S. for some fun and sun with the extended family?
-Here are eight tips to create a multi-generational family vacation everyone will love.
+We’ve got eight tips to create a multigenerational family vacation everyone will love.

 1. Get Everyone Involved in the Planning

-Some members of your family may be the take-control type, and others may say they don’t care where they go or what they do … as long as you’re all together.
+Some members of your family may be the take-charge type, and others may say they don’t care where they go or what they do… as long as you’re all together.
 The thing is, once you arrive at your destination, everyone will have an opinion.
-To that end, make sure everyone has a voice in the planning stages — a good step is for every family member, kids included, say one thing they want to do and go from there.
+To that end, make sure everyone has a voice in the planning stages by having every family member – kids included – say one or two things they’d like to do or see while on vacation.

-That take-control family member?
-Now is their time to shine.
-Because as much as you want everyone to voice their interests and preferences, trip planning can go much smoother if one person manages the details.
-Once they gather everyone’s input, they can put together a suggested itinerary – including flights, tours, accommodations, sites – and share it with the group for a stamp of approval.
+That take-charge family member?
+Now’s their time to shine.
+After you’ve had everyone voice their interests and preferences, hand off the planning to one person – after all, trip planning can go much smoother with one person managing the details.
+Once they’ve gathered everyone’s input, they can put together a suggested itinerary – including flights, tours, accommodations, sites – and share it with the group for a stamp of approval.

 3. Talk Over Accommodations

 One of the key elements of a successful family trip is giving everyone space.
 Trying to cram too many people together tends to make everyone uncomfortable.
-For many, renting a home or villa works well because it can give everyone privacy, while providing common areas to gather and a kitchen to make meals.
-For others, a resort or hotel with adjoining rooms is a fun way to go.
+For many, renting a home or villa works well because it can give everyone privacy while providing common areas to gather and a kitchen to make meals.
+For others, a resort or hotel with adjoining rooms is the best way to go.
 Talk about what’s best for your crew and book accordingly.

 4. Make Activities Optional